niqo01/social-cats-playground/README.md

 - Firebase Inapp message
 - Handle FirebaseAuthRecentLoginRequiredException
 - Google play internal deploy
+- Make view dumber and model reflect view better (Possibly using several model, one for presenter, one for view)

 Testing:
 - End to end test Android, ES